brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 to grab the comment list of all posts returned.
 Or maybe we could develop a specific endpoint:

+> A "not pure" rest endpoint.
+Please notice there is no standard on that.
 ```
 http://mydoma.in/api/user/45/postsWithComments?lastComments=5
 ```

 Or a customization on that one:
+> This would change the same endpoint as we've seen before, adding the parameter with=comments that would tell that endpoint to nest the comments into the posts.
+Please notice this would require changes on the service.
 ```
 http://mydoma.in/api/user/45/posts?with=comments&lastComments=5
 ```

 To me, all those solutions are cumbersome.
-I feel like I have spent too many time on my life coding a server response only to fullfill a specific return format.
+I feel like I have spent too much time on my life coding a server response only to fullfill a specific return format.

 Now let's look at how we can do this in GraphQL:
+> Querying the posts field on the query namespace.
+We pass the argument userId==45 to say we want the posts of that user.
+We also pass all the required fields (*id*,*title*,*text*,...).
+> One of these fields, *comments* is an object field, and that tells GraphQL to include that relation on the response.

 ```graphql
 query UserPosts{